Extra pearls in graph theory: Remarks

 \section{Remarks}

-There is strong connection between counting spanning trees of a given graph, calculations of currents in an electric chain and random walks; a good survey is given in the book of Peter Doyle and Laurie Snell \cite{doyle-snell}.
+There is a strong connection between counting spanning trees of a given graph, calculations of currents in an electric chain and random walks; a good survey is given in the book by Peter Doyle and Laurie Snell \cite{doyle-snell}.
 Let us give some examples.

-Assume that the graph $G$ describes an electric chain; each edge has resistance one Ohm and a battery is connected to the vertexes $a$ and $b$.
-Assume that the total current between these vertexes is one Ampere.
+Assume that the graph $G$ describes an electric chain; each edge has resistance one Ohm, and a battery is connected to the vertices $a$ and $b$.
+Assume that the total current between these vertices is one Ampere.
 The following procedure calculates the current $I_e$ along a given edge $e$.

-Fix an orientation of $e$.
-Note that any spanning tree $T$ of $G$ has exactly one the following three properties: (1) the edge $e$ appears on the (necessary unique) path from $a$ to $b$ in $T$ with a positive orientation, (2) the edge $e$ appears on the path from $a$ to $b$ in $T$ with a negative orientation, (3) the edge $e$ does not appear on the path from $a$ to $b$ in $T$.
+Fix a direction of $e$.
+Note that any spanning tree $T$ of $G$ has exactly one the following three properties: (1) the edge $e$ appears on the (necessarily unique) path from $a$ to $b$ in $T$ with a positive orientation, (2) the edge $e$ appears on the path from $a$ to $b$ in $T$ with a negative orientation, (3) the edge $e$ does not appear on the path from $a$ to $b$ in $T$.
 Denote by $s_+$, $s_-$, and $s_0$ the number of the trees in each group.
 Clearly,

 Then the current $I_e$ can be calculated using the following formula: